garrensmith/DrivenMetrics/README.markdown

 TODO
 ----

-* Get it tests passing on mono
+* Get all tests passing on mono
 * Implement build on mono with xbuild
 * Add Rake and Nant useablity
 * Look at adding a dynamic way to add reports and metrics